Docmaps-Project/docmaps/README.md

 **Releases and tags:** Github Actions uses [multi-semantic-release](https://github.com/dhoulb/multi-semantic-release) to automatically generate semvers based on commit history for each package in the repository.
 Multiple tags are generated for a single commit if it updates multiple packages.

+The packages are themselves distributed each from its own `dist/` folder, but that folder is built by `preconstruct build` run in the workspace root at release time.

 ## Persistent URLs

 Documentation: https://w3id.org/docmaps